sib-swiss/sparql-editor/README.md

 ></sparql-editor>
 ```

+### 🎨 Styling

+The web component uses a light DOM, instead of a shadow DOM, to make it easier for the developers to style the application at their convenience, using the usual tool they know: CSS.
+Just inspect the elements you want to change and write the appropriate CSS.

 ### 📝 Basic example

 No need for a complex project you can integrate SPARQL editor in any HTML page by importing from a CDN!